avo-hq/class_variants/readme.md

 ## Try Avo ⭐️

-If you enjoyed this gem try out Avo.
-It helps developers build internal tools, admins, CMSes, CRMs, and any other type of business apps 10x faster on top of Ruby on Rails.
+If you enjoyed this gem try out [Avo](https://github.com/avo-hq/avo).
+It helps developers build Internal Tools, Admin Panels, CMSes, CRMs, and any other type of Business Apps 10x faster on top of Ruby on Rails.

 [![](./logo-on-white.png)](https://github.com/avo-hq/avo)